25 Apr What you need to know about In-Studio Classes…

 MASKS & VACCINES

 All of our teachers are vaccinated, but we will not be asking students for their vaccination status, with the exception of any class marked on the calendar as “Vax-Only.”
-Masks are encouraged, welcome, and optional in the studio, though we are asking unvaccinated persons and anyone who wants to land on the side of caution to keep their masks on.
-In our Purna Kid and Family Yoga classes, we’re asking participants to wear masks since unvaccinated children are present in these classes.
+Masks are encouraged, welcome, and optional in the studio.
 Let’s not make any assumptions about why someone might be wearing a mask.
 We are trusting each of us to follow the appropriate precautions out of care, love, and respect for all.
 PY828 will follow city mandates as they arise.

 All of our in-studio classes are limited to 8 students with social distancing in place.
 Even though social distancing is no longer required by North Carolina, we’re keeping things spacious in The Mother Studio.
 When it feels right, we’ll consider increasing capacity to 10 or 12 and so on.
 Partner work is on hold for the moment, but if you’d like a physical adjustment from one of our teachers, we’ll honor that request.